Exclusive: Claire Lester on How to Bridge the Generation Gap

 Prevue: How does this translate to incentives?

-Lester: From our full-service incentives data, what we’re seeing is that Gen Z and even Millennials are not as interested in going on incentive trips.
-Is this because they don’t feel the rules are fair, so they don’t want to participate?
-Or are the rules fair but they’re not motivated?
-For example, a lot of incentive programs are, by nature, top-performer programs, which means that senior people are going to have the advantage from a sales perspective and younger generations get left behind.
-If you base it on year-over-year growth, you provide a more even playing field, generationally speaking.
+Lester: From our full-service incentives data, what we’re seeing is that Gen Z and even Millennials are not on the qualifer list for incentive trips.
+For example, a lot of incentive programs are, by nature, top-performer programs, which means those with the top sales win the reward.
+If you base the program rules on year-over-year growth, you provide a more even playing field, generationally speaking.
 Again, we need to talk with the younger generations to understand if it’s a fairness issue or if it’s the idea of the incentive itself that doesn’t work for younger generations.

 These are two very different problems that both need to be addressed.
 I think we’re going to have some really interesting conversations coming up about fairness in incentives related to generations.